Skip to Content

 JPMorgan Active Value ETF earns an Above Average Process Pillar rating.

-The largest contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 57%.
+The largest contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 56%.
 The measure indicates the percentage of a firm's funds that survived and beat their respective category's median Morningstar Risk-Adjusted Return for the period.
-The parent firm's superior risk-adjusted performance, as shown by its average 10-year Morningstar Rating of 3.3 stars, also strengthens the process.
-Lastly, the process is limited by being an actively managed strategy.
-Historical data, such as Morningstar's Active/Passive Barometer, finds that actively managed funds have generally underperformed their passive counterparts, especially over longer time horizons.
+The parent firm's excellent risk-adjusted performance, as shown by its average 10-year Morningstar Rating of 3.3 stars, also influences the rating.
+Lastly, the process is limited by the number of months that the management team has been running this vehicle together.

 This strategy prefers smaller market-cap firms compared with the average fund in its peer group, the Large Value Morningstar Category.
-But in terms of style (value/growth) exposure, it does not have much of a bias and resembles the category's typical portfolio.
+But in terms of investment style, it is on par with peers.
 Looking at additional factor exposure, this strategy has held more highly liquid stocks compared to Morningstar Category Peers in the past few years.
-More-liquid assets are easier to buy and sell without adversely moving their prices and tend to provide some ballast during market selloffs.
-They also are easier to sell to meet redemptions if a host of investors decide to leave the fund in a short period of time.
+More-liquid assets contribute to more-flexible exit strategies without price changes and tend to be a ballast during market selloffs.
+For example, if the portfolio faces successive redemptions in a short period of time, it will be less likely to experience a significant loss.
 In recent months, the strategy was more exposed to the Liquidity factor compared with its Morningstar Category peers as well.
-This strategy has also favored low-quality stocks.
-This means the fund avoids holding companies that are consistently profitable, growing, and have solid balance sheets.
+This strategy has also tilted toward low-quality stocks, companies with higher financial leverage and lower profitability over peers in recent years.
 Lacking this ballast, the fund's prospects could rest on its ability to beat peers during economic booms.
 Similarly, in recent months, the strategy also had less exposure to the Quality factor than peers.
 In addition, this strategy has exhibited a tilt toward higher-volatility stocks in these years, meaning companies that have a higher historical standard deviation of returns compared with peers.
 Such exposure tends to pay off when markets are hot and to be costly when they are not.
 In this month, the strategy also had more exposure to the Volatility factor over its peers.
 More information on a fund and its respective category's factor exposure can be found in the Factor Profile module within the Portfolio section.

-The portfolio has allocations in its top two sectors, industrials and financial services, that are similar to the category.
+The portfolio is overweight in industrials and financial services relative to the category average by 2.5 and 2.5 percentage points, respectively.
 The sectors with low exposure compared to category peers are technology and consumer defensive; however, the allocations are similar to the category.
-The strategy owns 154 securities and its assets are more dispersed than the typical peer in the category.
-In the most recent disclosure, 21.1% of the portfolio's assets were concentrated in the top 10 fund holdings, as opposed to the category’s 27.4% average.
-And in closing, in terms of portfolio turnover, looking at year-over-year movements, 80% of the fund's holdings have changed, whether through increasing, decreasing, or changing a position.
+The portfolio is composed of 154 holdings and its assets are more dispersed than peers in the category.
+In particular, 21.0% of the fund’s assets are concentrated in the top 10 fund holdings, compared to the category’s 27.4% average.
+And finally, in terms of portfolio turnover, looking at year-over-year movements, 80% of the fund's holdings have changed, whether through increasing, decreasing, or changing a position.

 Rated on Published on